micbra/geo-shizzle/README.md

 ## Usage

 Choose a map-area by dragging the map around (or zoom in and out).
-As you click the **Get Coors** Button you get returned 3 lines:
+As you click the **Get Coords** Button you get returned 3 lines:

 1. **Zentrum:** The LatLng-Coordinates of the maps center
 2. **West-Ost:** The distance in meters between the westernmost and the easternmost point of the map